rah00l/rah00l.github.io/_posts/2017-08-19-algolia-search-for-jekyll.md

 ---
 layout: post
 title: Algolia search for Jekyll
-tags: [jekyll, github-pages, algolia]
+tags: [Jekyll, Github-pages, Algolia, Travis-CI]
-categories: Jekyll, Travis-CI
+categories: Development
 ---

 **Algolia** is the most reliable platform for building search into your business.